HaoRyuZark/Programming/Theory/Software_Engineering.md

 ## Coding Paradigms

+### Procedural

+This paradigm is based on procedures which can undestood as series of instructions.
+The poster-boy for this paradigm is `C`

 ### Object-Oriented Programming (OOP)

 A paradigm based on objects that encapsulate data and behavior.
 Key principles include inheritance, polymorphism, encapsulation, and abstraction.